 Jesus wants us to see what we have — what He has given.
 He says to the disciples “you give them something to eat.”
 They have been with Him, seeing the things He does.
 And yet, they don’t see Him with them.

 Do they not trust He is who He says He is?
 Do they not know Him really?
 Or are they merely acknowledging their lack and their need for Him?

 We see what He does, what He has done.
 We see what He promises He will do…and yet, we don’t see Him with us.
 Do we not trust He is who He says He is?
 Do we not really know Him?
 Sometimes I am acknowledging my need for Him, but more often, I’m fighting fear because I don’t trust He is everything I need.

 He still used the disciples, even though they couldn’t see.
 He still used their unbelief, just like He uses ours.
 He still uses us to pass on what He has given us.
 It’s a privilege not to be enough, not to have enough.
 We need Him; we want Him.
 It gives us an opportunity to draw nearer to our Lord…our Savior.
-And He won’t let us be depleted.
-He will always give us more than enough, because He is more than enough.
+He is more than enough.